United States offshore drilling debate: International relations

 Although offshore drilling has long been banned in federal waters off the state of Florida, Cuba has been drilling its own offshore area near Florida.
 The subject became an issue in the 2008 presidential race, with assertions and denials of the reality of Cuban offshore drilling.
-On 31 October 2008, Brazilian and Cuban presidents Luiz Inácio Lula da Silva and Raul Castro attended a ceremony at which the Brazilian oil company Petrobras agreed to drill for oil in Cuban offshore waters near Florida.
+On 31 October 2008, Brazilian and Cuban presidents Luiz Inácio Lula da Silva and Raúl Castro attended a ceremony at which the Brazilian oil company Petrobras agreed to drill for oil in Cuban offshore waters near Florida.
 By May 2011 Petrobas had withdrawn from the agreement due to poor prospects.

-More recently, Russia has begun drilling in the Black Sea with a Chinese-made oil rig, Scarabeo 9.
+In 2017, Russia began drilling in the Black Sea with a Chinese-made oil rig, Scarabeo 9.
 Since the rig wasn't built in the U.S. and was agreed to before the imposition of additional sanctions by the E.U. in 2014, Russia has been able to avoid sanctions and operate the rig.